foodforcode/code-exercise/README.md

 6. ✅  The mock mail item data provided in the data.json file is served to the frontend via an endpoint

-   Data is served via an Node/Express server at the `/mail` endpoint
+   Mail data is served at the `/mail` endpoint via an Node/Express server.

 7. ✅  The codebase is pushed to a remote repository